Do the Digit Insurance

 5. HIIT or Bootcamp

 For individuals with less time but in good shape, this cardio exercise might interest you.
-However, this is a vigorous exercise which involves boot camp-style workouts and High-Intensity Interval Training (HIIT).
-These exercises include full-body workouts like jumping rope and push-ups, which are great for boosting one's heart rate.
+However, it is vigorous and involves boot camp-style workouts and High-Intensity Interval Training (HIIT).
+These exercises include full-body workouts like jumping rope and push-ups, which boost one's heart rate.

 6. Organised Sports

-One need not be a sports person or even think of oneself as one.
-There are plenty of adult sports leagues which are filled with people who just want to have fun and be healthy.
-One can sign up for basketball, football, or soccer, anything that interests him/her.
-Running around a court or field is sure to make one's heartbeat increase, thereby helping in overcoming low cardiovascular endurance.
+One need not be a sportsperson or even think of oneself as one.
+There are plenty of adult sports leagues filled with people who just want to have fun and be healthy.
+One can sign up for basketball, football, soccer, or anything that interests him/her.
+Running around a court or field is sure to increase one's heartbeat, thereby helping overcome low cardiovascular endurance.

 7. Dance

-Dancing is a great way to do some cardio, get some sweat off and at the same time have immense fun.
+Dancing is a great way to do some cardio, get some sweat off, and have immense fun.
 Dancing is not only restricted to Zumba or professional dance classes; one can simply dance around in one's own room.
 So, instead of waiting more, one can tune in to their favourite dance playlist and dance to their heart's content without being judged.

 8. Swimming

-Swimming is low-impact cardio which is efficient in increasing cardiovascular endurance while also being joint-friendly.
+Swimming is low-impact cardio that efficiently increases cardiovascular endurance while also being joint-friendly.
 However, if one is not completely confident in his or her swimming skills, one can grab a kickboard and try doing a few laps.
-This will help him/her exercise both his or her legs and abs.
+This will help him or her exercise both his or her legs and abs.

 9. Cycling